 The IRS and state laws have made designating pass-through taxation easy by providing a selection box when filing the Articles of Organization form.

-An LLC can also choose to be taxed as a corporation.
-The corporation is much more complicated than the previously mentioned pass-through entities.
-Not only does the corporation have administrative requirements like a board of directors meeting, shareholders meeting and taking minutes at the meetings, owners working in a corporation must also take a salary just like an employee.
-Accounting is also more complex because the C Corporation tax status means profits are taxed and the dividends to shareholders are also taxed.
+An LLC can also choose to be taxed as a C corporation.
+The C corporation and S corporation elections are much more complicated than a sole proprietorship or partnership.
+Not only do corporations have administrative requirements like a board of directors meeting, shareholders meeting and taking minutes at the meetings, owners working in a corporation must also take a salary just like an employee.
+These salaries require the payment of withholding tax.
+Accounting is also more complex because the C corporation tax status means profits are taxed and the dividends to shareholders are also taxed.
+The S corporation does not have double taxation as all taxes on profits are passed through to the owners.
 All of this requires additional accounting work.

 An interesting benefit of the LLC is the ability to change its tax status at any time.
 There are some restrictions with the primary one being a 60-month limitation rule from the IRS between changes.
-This benefit can be important the tax status in the early stages of a business may not be optimal later on as the business grows.
+This benefit can be important the tax status in the early stages of a business may not be optimal later on as the business grows, resulting in tax savings without having to form a new entity.

 The LLC provides the pros of the corporation by having the legal protection without the issue of double taxation in addition to the flexibility for taxes and ease of operation, making the LLC a popular choice for a business entity.